 Advertising, especially television commercials, can be regarded as a source of pleasure.
 Most people would like to see advertisements with the pleasure of a high level.

 Similarly, people prefer to look for entertainment from the internet.
 In addition, pleasure can be regarded as a measurement of a commercial’s entertainment value.

 Therefore, whether the emotional video advertising brings pleasure to customers is also important to some extent.

 The objective of commercials is not only advertising the material products, but also the brands to establish a good relationship with customers.

 Thus, many companies usually portray a kind of lifestyle and establish a brand image in their commercials.

 However, it is surprising to find that ‘social image has a negative effect on general attitudes to advertising’.

-Therefore, when measuring people’s emotional response to emotional video advertisements, social image should be adopted and analyzed in depth.
+Therefore, when measuring people’s emotional response to emotional video advertisements, the social image should be adopted and analyzed in-depth.